 The Department of Environment of Land, Water and Planning manages the contract with the plant’s operator, AquaSure.

-- This decision was underpinned by careful consideration of the following factors:
+This decision was underpinned by carefully considering:

 - current water storage conditions